Such a pretty picture. Now imagine that they all hate each other.

+Me: Hello?
+R: Hi.
+Uh, this is xxxxxx.
+Me: Hi, xxxxxxx.
+How are you?
+R: Good, good.
 Long awkward pause.
 I used to wonder how long he’d let the dead air stand, but after a while I just felt rude and would say, “would you like to talk with my dad?”
+R: Yeah.

 I get that not everyone is that interesting.
 But learning to be a better listener helps.
 A lot.

 8. Brush up on Tolerance and Boundaries: Seriously, if you read no other link from this list, read this one.

 9. Don’t Get Upset Over Things You Can’t Control: on Thanksgiving, that list is topped by the names of everyone you will be visiting with.